edgurgel/solid/README.md

 end
 ```

-- `spec` define how to parse your tag
+- `spec` defines how to parse your tag;
-- `render` define how to render your tag
+- `render` defines how to render your tag.

-Then add the tag to your parser
+Now we need to add the tag to the parser

 ```
 defmodule MyParser do